Client Terms and Conditions

 Your agreement with Modern Law, and their representation in your case will begin after you have signed the engagement agreement/client agreement and paid the fees associated with representation.

 You have discussed your particular situation with the Firm and we agree that they will undertake this matter and work with me to achieve my goals and objectives by using its lawyers’ best judgment and skill on your behalf.
+We will have ongoing discussions about your case and you will be involved in the strategic decisions surrounding filings, settlement, discovery, and generally throughout the litigation or settlement process.

-Modern Law cannot guarantee, and has not guaranteed any result in the outcome of your case, and you understand it’s impossible to determine a final cost at this stage in my agreement with them.
+Modern Law cannot guarantee and has not guaranteed any result in the outcome of your case, and you understand it’s impossible to determine a final cost at this stage in my agreement with them.
 Modern Law will keep you up to date regarding your expenses and progress along the way so that you will be made aware of any expenses as they arise.

 Your costs and what you can expect to pay